CirclesUBI/circles-iac/ansible/README.md

 ## Requirements
 - [Ansible](https://www.ansible.com/)
 - [Vagrant](https://www.vagrantup.com/downloads)
-- A  virtualization env such as:  VirtualBox, VMware Fusion, or Hyper-V.
+- A virtualization env such as: VirtualBox, VMware Fusion, or Hyper-V
 - Server with Debian 11

 ## Description
 Ansible manages the installation of any software component using different [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html#roles).

 ### group_vars
 It contains all the variables used in every role.
-Please change accordingly to install a sokol or a xdai node.
+Please change accordingly to install a sokol or xdai node.
 It also allows to add users for the rpc nethermind node under `allowed_users`.

 ### roles
 - **basic-setup**: installs required packages and enable unattended security updates.